divelab/AIRS/OpenMat/PotNet/README.md

 python main.py --config configs/potnet.yaml --output_dir xxx --checkpoint xxx --testing
 ```

-where `checkpoint` denotes the path of a checkpoint and `testing` denotes the evaluation phase.
+and here `checkpoint` denotes the path of a checkpoint and `testing` denotes the evaluation phase.

 ## Train on Custom Dataset